 Runway Safety Area (RSA) - A defined surface surrounding the runway prepared or suitable for reducing the risk of damage to aircraft.
-See the construction safety and phasing plan (CSPP) for limits of the RSA.

 Safety Plan Compliance Document (SPCD) - Details how the Contractor will comply with the CSPP.

 Sponsor - A Sponsor is defined in 49 USC § 47102(24) as a public agency that submits to the FAA for an AIP grant; or a private Owner of a public-use airport that submits to the FAA an application for an AIP grant for the airport.